 Microplastics are small pieces of plastic less than 5mm (nanoplastics are 50µm-5mm) including of ‘nurdles’ (preproduction plastic pellets), ‘biobeads’ (nurdle size beads used in sewage treatment), microbeads and microfibers.
-The plastics come from a range of sources; cosmetics, clothing and road run off.
+The plastics come from a range of sources; cosmetics, sanitary items, clothing and road run off.

 Estuaries and Microplastics

 There have been a number of discrete projects looking at the microplastic content of the river and estuary;